jhpark16/SimpleCircuitSimulation/README.md

 ## Parallel Circuit
 This is a demonstration of a simple parallel circuit.
-The behaviour of parallel circuits are interesting.
+The behaviour of parallel circuits are not always easy to predict.
 For example, if you replace a 1 ohm light bulb of the parallel part of the circuit with a 3 ohm light bulb, the power consumption of the other light bulb of the parallel circuit will increase.

 ![parallel_circuit](Figures/parallel_circuit.png)